-The mini bar is free and you also get complimentary tea and coffee throughout the day along with muffins in the morning and chocolate-chip cookies later in the day in the lobby.
-There is also complimentary wine during a happy hour from 6pm to 7pm, all somewhat negating the need for a club lounge.
+The mini bar is free, and you also get complimentary tea and coffee throughout the day, along with muffins in the morning and chocolate-chip cookies later in the day in the lobby.
+There is also complimentary wine during a happy hour from 6:00 pm – 7:00 pm, all somewhat negating the need for a club lounge.
 If you are looking for a club lounge in New York, we have outlined the best New York Club Lounges.

 The hotel’s restaurant is the Andaz Kitchen & Bar, which can be found up a short flight of stairs from the main lobby.
-This restaurant is open 6:30am to 2pm and 4pm-11pm and is closed for dinner on Sundays.
+This restaurant is open from 6:30 am – 2 pm and 4 pm – 11 pm and is closed for dinner on Sundays.

-There is also a fitness centre on the concourse level with well-maintained equipment and weights.
+There is also a fitness center on the concourse level with well-maintained equipment and weights.

 2. Andaz Fifth Avenue

 The hotel is located on 5th Avenue, though the main entrance is on East 41st Street, just across the street from the New York Public Library and Bryant Park.
-Other attractions which are walkable from this lovely hotel include the Empire State Building, Times Square, Grand Central Terminal and Rockefeller Center, although it takes around an hour to taxi from New York-JFK airport to the hotel and around half an hour from LaGuardia Airport (LGA).
-You have easy access to more than a dozen subway lines too, ideal for exploring the rest of Manhattan and beyond.
+Other attractions that are walkable from this lovely hotel include the Empire State Building, Times Square, Grand Central Terminal, and Rockefeller Center, although it takes around an hour to taxi from New York-JFK airport to the hotel and around half an hour from LaGuardia Airport (LGA).
+You have easy access to more than a dozen subway lines, too, ideal for exploring the rest of Manhattan and beyond.

-There is a restaurant in the basement, “The Bar Downstairs and Kitchen”, which serves breakfast (free to Globalists or if you book via our concierge) from 6:30 – 11:00, lunch and light bites and drinks in the evening.
-Breakfast is great with dishes including warm “Lemon Souffle Pancakes” with orange poppy seed syrup, “Huevos Ranncheros”, which are sunny side up eggs with black beans, avocado, salsa roja, cotija, cilantro, corn tortilla.
-Two eggs any style with your choice of meat, hash browns, roasted tomato, griddled bread, Lobster and scrambled eggs, Avocado Toast, Egg White Omelette as well as sliced fruit, greek yoghurt, maple porridge and breads and pastries including croissants, pan au chocolat, Zucker’s bagel with cream cheese, blueberry muffins and white or multigrain toast.
+There is a restaurant in the basement, “The Bar Downstairs and Kitchen”, which serves breakfast (free to Globalists or if you book via our concierge), lunch, and light bites plus drinks in the evening.
+Breakfast is great with dishes including warm “Lemon Souffle Pancakes” with orange poppy seed syrup, “Huevos Ranncheros”, which are sunny side up eggs with black beans, avocado, salsa Roja, cotija, cilantro, corn tortilla.
+Two eggs any style with your choice of meat, hash browns, roasted tomato, griddled bread, Lobster and scrambled eggs, Avocado Toast, Egg White Omelette as well as sliced fruit, greek yogurt, maple porridge, and bread and pastries including croissants, pan au Chocolat, Zucker’s bagel with cream cheese, blueberry muffins and white or multigrain toast.

-Rather than having a club lounge, this Andaz offers complimentary coffee and tea service in the lobby lounge from 6 am to 11 am daily, and a complimentary happy hour with wine each evening, 6 pm to 8 pm daily.
+Rather than having a club lounge, this Andaz offers complimentary coffee and tea service in the lobby lounge from and a complimentary happy hour with wine each evening, 6:00 pm – 8:00 pm daily.
 There is also a decent 24-hour gym in the basement.

-The daily rate tends to start at around $425 at the Andaz 5th Avenue.
+The daily rate tends to start at around $425 USD at the Andaz 5th Avenue.
 The point award redemption cost is 25,000 World Of Hyatt points per night.
-Overall, whether you are a Hyatt fan or not, this is a great hotel option for New York city with a boutique and trendy feel.
-I love the loft style suites with terrace, they are the highlight of this hotel.
+Overall, whether you are a Hyatt fan or not, this is a great hotel option for New York City with a boutique and trendy feel.
+I love the loft-style suites with terrace.
+They are the highlight of this hotel.

-The Andaz Fifth Avenue costs around US$600 per night.
+The Andaz Fifth Avenue costs around $600 USD per night.
 If you book an award redemption, the cost will be 25,000 World Of Hyatt points per night throughout the year.
 IMHO this hotel is a great deal on points.

 3. Park Hyatt New York

-Park Hyatt New York is the global flagship of the Park Hyatt brand, featuring 210 luxurious guest rooms including 92 premier suites nestled within the first 25 floors of the 90-story One57 skyscraper designed by Pritzker Prize-winning architect Christian de Portzamparc.
-The hotel’s palatial guest rooms offer among the largest entry-room size of any luxury hotel in New York City at 475 square feet with a majority of deluxe rooms spanning 530 square feet; rooms start at $795 per night.
+Park Hyatt New York is the global flagship of the Park Hyatt brand, featuring 210 luxurious guest rooms, including 92 premier suites nestled within the first 25 floors of the 90-story One57 skyscraper designed by Pritzker Prize-winning architect Christian de Portzamparc.
+The hotel’s palatial guest rooms offer among the largest entry-room size of any luxury hotel in New York City at 475 square feet, with a majority of deluxe rooms spanning 530 square feet; rooms start at $795 USD per night.